wikimedia/KafkaSSE/README.md

 `npm run test-local` will be easier to run.
 You may set the `KAFKA_TOPICS_CMD` and the `KAFKA_CONSOLE_PRODUCER_CMD` environment variables if you would like to override the commands used in`kafka_fixtue.sh`.

+### With Docker
+Testing with docker requires docker-engine >- 1.12.4 and docker-compose >= 1.9.0.
+All you have to do is run ./test/docker-tests.sh.
+You shouldn't even need to have node installed for this to run.

 ## To Do